 Small and midsize employers often struggle with how to best structure the interview sequence.
 Sometimes nobody is consulted on a hiring decision, and sometimes everyone is consulted.
 The real issue is not how many people interview, but whether the interviewers have first agreed on what they are looking for.
-Agreeing on the hiring criteria before interviewing is incredibly rare in my experience - "I'll know it when I see it" is not a strategy.I suggest using the direct manager as the key decision maker - typically in a one on one interview.
-Then I like to gather input from peer level colleagues who will regularly interact with the new employee.
-(Never include subordinates in an interview panel.
-It's a nice courtesy to schedule a quick walk by or "meet and greet" with their new boss - but it is never appropriate to include them in an interview - it's just weird).
+Agreeing on the hiring criteria before interviewing is incredibly rare in my experience - "I'll know it when I see it" is not a strategy.I do not recommend looking for a unanimous decision from a hiring committee, or relying on the opinion of the direct supervisor as the only factor in a hiring decision.
+Instead, use a blend of individual interviews with the supervisor, and carefully moderated panel interviews to gather input from peer level colleagues who will regularly interact with the new employee.
+(Avoid including subordinates in an interview panel.
+It's a nice courtesy to schedule a quick walk by, a briefing from the subordinate, or a "meet and greet" with their potential new boss - but it is rarely appropriate to include them in an interview.)

-A panel interview also gives the job seeker a great opportunity to see how your team interacts with each other - how formal you are, how much deference and respect is granted to colleagues - and it's certainly a more efficient use of time for a busy, working candidate.
-So on balance, panel interviews are profoundly useful - far wiser than one on one interviews with unskilled interviewers.
+A panel interview also gives the job seeker a great opportunity to see how your team interacts with each other--how formal you are, how much deference and respect is granted to colleagues--and it's certainly a more efficient use of time for a busy, working candidate.
+So on balance, panel interviews are profoundly useful, and wiser than one on one interviews with unskilled interviewers.

-Next - and this is important - when the interview concludes and before you discuss the candidate, ask each panelist to write down their thoughts.
-Do this in writing, quietly, for at least a few minutes.
-Then ask each person to share their notes, again without opinion or judgment - like a brainstorming session.
+Next, when the interview concludes, ask each panelist to write down their thoughts before discussing the candidate.
+Do this quietly for a few minutes.
+Then go around the room, and ask each person to share their notes without opinion or judgment - like a brainstorming session.
 In this way all viewpoints are heard.
-Then and only then should you have a group decision - ideally moderated by the key hiring manager.
+Then and only then should you have a group decision--ideally moderated by the key hiring manager.
 In this way all differences can be aired, better interviewers can share keen observations others may have missed, and poorer interviewers can hopefully begin to see what they misinterpreted or simply missed.

-With the key decision maker moderating, the conversation is kept on track - and focused on the key competencies of the job, not irrelevant judgments and petty observations that many interviewers devolve into when there is no structure in place.
-I want to help you avoid both groupthink - where everyone agrees with the boss, and also the "loud mouth factor" where some outspoken interviewer hijacks the entire conversation like a Somali pirate.
+With the key decision maker moderating, the conversation is kept on track , and focused on the key competencies of the job, not irrelevant judgments and petty observations that many interviewers devolve into when there is no structure in place.
+Ideally you want to avoid groupthink--where everyone agrees with the boss, and the "loud mouth factor" where some outspoken interviewer hijacks the entire conversation.